kpodosky/Alert_shark/README.md

 # Year Progress Twitter Bot in Python

-Hi, I'm [@kilanko](https://twitter.com/paulkilanko) building a twitter bot in python to achieve this (https://twitter.com/Alert_Shark)
+Hi, I'm [@kilanko](https://twitter.com/paulkilanko) building a twitter bot in python (https://twitter.com/Alert_Shark)

 # What does this twitter bot?
 This bot post bitcoin price Progress in percents in a tweet.

 ## Installation
+still working out the kinks of this process

 ## Connecting to Twitter